 UK Research Council funding data comes to life in two new visualisations

-- Competition run by British Library, BBRSC and AHRC challenged the public to create a visualisation showing how £3Bn of funding is apportioned across the UK
+- Competition run by British Library, BBSRC and AHRC challenged the public to create a visualisation showing how £3Bn of funding is apportioned across the UK

-- The winners of the Visualising Research competition announced last night by a panel of judges from BBRSC, AHRC, Indiana University and the Guardian Digital Agency
+- The winners of the Visualising Research competition announced last night by a panel of judges from BBSRC, AHRC, Indiana University and the Guardian Digital Agency

 The UK Research Council apportions around £3Bn of Government funding every year, covering the entire spectrum of academic disciplines.
 This funding is underpinned by an enormous collection of data, which for the first time this week has been brought to life in a new way as a result of a competition held by the Biotechnology and Biological Sciences Research Council (BBSRC), the Arts and Humanities Research Council (AHRC) and the British Library.